 The Council's report presented specific, actionable recommendations to achieve greater diversity among the student body, faculty, and staff and to make Tufts University more inclusive and welcoming to all.
 Among the report's recommendations are hiring a chief diversity officer; increasing financial aid to attract and retain talented students who traditionally have not considered Tufts; examining curricula and other programs to ensure they support diversity and inclusion; and articulating more clearly how central these values are to Tufts' mission and vision.

 The Council's recommendations are now being implemented in a collaborative process engaging the schools, central operating divisions, and senior administration.
-Currently underway is the search for a new Chief Diversity Officer and Associate Provost.
+This includes the appointment of Mark Brimhall-Vargas as Tufts' new chief diversity officer.